 In addition to pharmacies, the firm has tied up with hospitals and five clinics.
 It is currently focused on servicing the Indian market.

-SQue Capital was set up in September by investors Karan Chellani and Mukesh Makhija.
+SQue Capital was set up in September by investor Karan Chellani.
 It has a corpus of $15 million and aims to invest in early-stage companies in healthcare, artificial intelligence, big data sectors and in Internet and mobile firms.
 Sidqam is its first investment.

-Prior to founding SQue, Chellani and Makhija were active angel investors.
-They have invested in marketing automation startup Betaout, InMobi-backed agriculture supply chain startup Truce, healthcare startup HCue and income tax e-filing startup Cleartax, which they have exited.
-They have also founded Grace Capital Ventures, which is focused on startups in fintech, healthcare, B2B, B2C and Internet of Things segments.
+Prior to founding SQue, Chellani was an active angel investor.
+He has previously invested in marketing automation startup Betaout, InMobi-backed agriculture supply chain startup Truce, healthcare startup HCue and income tax e-filing startup Cleartax, which he has exited.

 Like this report?
 Sign up for our daily newsletter to get our top reports.